 14. Apply music therapy to decrease anxiety and improve cardiac function.

 Music has been shown to reduce heart rate, blood pressure, anxiety, and cardiac complications (Hanser, 2014; Chuang et al., 2010).

 15. Associate patient with heart failure or cardiac rehabilitation program for education, evaluation, and guided support to increase activity and rebuild a life.

 A thoroughly monitored exercise program can improve both functional capacities and left ventricular function.
 Cardiac rehabilitation can improve quality of life and functional capacity and decrease mortality.

-16. Explain the importance of smoking cessation and avoidance of alcohol intake.
+16. Encourage client to adopt a healthy lifestyle.
+Explain the importance of smoking cessation and avoidance of alcohol intake.